Prakashgolusingh/Online-Blood-Forum/README.md

 3. GUI are not much fancy, it is simple and mostly bootstrap are used, since the main aim to work on backend.

 ## Note-
-This is my first 3rd project in flask and the best one till the date.
+This is my first 3rd project in flask and the best one till date.